KarchinLab/CHASMplus/rtd/faq.rst

 **Are the p-values by CHASMplus valid for targeted gene panels?**

 The p-values reported from CHASMplus are based on whole-exome sequencing studies.
-If your mutations comes from a target gene panel, CHASMplus cannot capture ahead of time what your specific genes are.
+If your mutations comes from a targeted gene panel, CHASMplus cannot capture ahead of time what are the specific genes assessed.
 To get an accurate estimate of statistical significance, you will need to use the source code version of CHASMplus to perform a customized analysis.
 Documentation on how to do this will be added in the future.